Jerrypoi/517-discussion-leader/review.md

 This paper introduces a new hardware framework for tagging memory and enforcing security polices based on those tags.
 It runs on RISC CPUs and tag each word(64B) with a pointer sized tag(64B).
 With the tags set, the security policy programmer could write polices to be evaluated on each instruction.
-They also optimized it with opgroups, tag compres- sion, tag translation, and miss handler acceleration.
+They also optimized it with opgroups, tag compression, tag translation, and miss handler acceleration.

 ### Problem and why we care
 As the attack on system/software keep evolving, new kind of attack come out every day.
 We want to create